benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - **12:00**: present your assessment criteria to the workshop
 - **12:15**: wrap-up

-## Brief
+## Intro

+Ben will introduce the c/c/c studio idea and set the scene for the whole "code/creativity/culture" thing (spoiler: they're all _highly_ entangled).

+## Group work session 1: preparing an assessment spec {#group-work-session-1}

+Now that you've spun the wheel, you've got a context in which to come up with a specific assesssment task.
+You might be thinking that the c/c/c wheels left you with a pretty broad scope---and you'd be right---your group's job is to narrow this down into a specific task which is tractable for your intended audience of students.

+### Things to think about

+- the target age/background/etc of the students is up to you---you could choose early high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc.

+- in plain language, what do you want a student to learn through the process of completing your assessment task? (that will help with coming up with some learning outcomes)

+- how might the _tool_ and the _process_ shape the responses to the problem? can you use this to your advantage in encouraging students to attain the learning outcomes?

+- how are you going to constrain the scope of your task so that it supports students from a wide range of backgrounds/abilities?

+### Design brief

 You're a curriculum designer for the c/c/c studio!
-Welcome aboard.

-**Today's task**: in groups, come up with a assessment[^assessment] task which explores a _problem_ through a creative _process_ using a particular _tool_.
+Welcome aboard. **Your design brief for today**: in your group, create an assessment[^assessment] task which teaches a particular _code_ concept/tool by exploring a problem/challenge facing our[^culture] _culture_ through a _creative_ process/medium.

 [^assessment]:
     you can think of it as an assignment, but that word has some baggage, so just think of it as a description of a thing which a student must submit which will be evaluated on whether it's a good thing

-At the end of this workshop, your group will produce (and present to the rest of us) two things:
+[^culture]:
+    Part of the challenge here is that we don't live in a monoculture, at a local level (because filter bubbles), at a national level (because multiculturalism) and at a global level (because global village).
+Still, I'm using this word so the c/c/c schtick makes sense.

+In this group session (which runs until 10:30am) your group needs to write an assessment spec document.
+I don't want to be _too_ dogmatic about the form and content---the whole point of this workshop is to throw out the rulebook---but here's a example of the sorts of things that are usually important in an assessment item spec:

+- **description**: a high-level description of what the task is and what the the students will be doing

+- **background/motivation**: a bit more background on the task, tools, problem domain, as well as any pre-requisite skills the students will need

+- **learning outcomes**: a list of learning outcomes for the assessment task (or which the task is designed to assess)

-- an assessment spec document: brief description & motivation, learning outcomes, any specific constraints or requirements on either the deliverable or the process
+- **spec**: a concise, specific description of what the students are required to produce, including any specific constraints or requirements on either the deliverable or the process

+- **resources**: a list of resources the students might find helpful in completing the task

+- **faq**: a list of (anticipated) questions the students might have about the assessment task

+You don't have to follow these exact headings, but you do have to produce a document (by the end of this session!) which you'll then present to the wider workshop.
+So, your group will need to organise:

+- a scribe (either on-paper or on a laptop) to write the document
+- a presenter (or a creative group presentation strategy) for telling everyone about your amazing assessment task

+If you want to work on paper there are paper templates floating around (let us know if you'd like one).
+If you've got a digital scribe, then there are templates

-- a set of assessment criteria which will be used to assess the submissions for your assessment
+One more thing to keep in mind: in the _next_ group work session you'll be writing a set of assessment criteria which will be used to assess the submissions for your assessment task.
+So you don't have to worry about writing them down formally just yet, but keep that in mind as you design your assessment task.

+### Let's spin the wheels!

-However, you don't get to pick the _problem_/_process_/_tool_ triad which forms the basis for your assessment task.
-Instead, we'll spin the code/creativity/culture wheels and let fate[^fate].
+You don't get to pick the code concept/cultural problem/creative process triad which forms the basis for your assessment task.
+Instead, we'll spin the code/creativity/culture wheels[^winwheel] and let fate[^fate] decide.

+[^winwheel]: wheels powered by [Winwheel.js](http://dougtesting.net/home) by Douglas McKechie

 [^fate] well, the PRNG in your web browser, anyway

-## Let's spin the wheels![^winwheel]

-[^winwheel]: wheels powered by [Winwheel.js](http://dougtesting.net/home) by Douglas McKechie

 <script src="http://cdnjs.cloudflare.com/ajax/libs/gsap/latest/TweenMax.min.js"></script>
 {% asset js/Winwheel.js %}